JacobLinCool/Cimple-Lib/README.md

 - Function Macros for Execution Time Measurement
   - `TIME_START()` - Returns a `struct timespec` representing the start time
   - `TIME_CHECK(start)` - Returns the time elapsed since `start`, in milliseconds

-## Run Examples

-1. Clone the repository and cd into the directory.
-2. Run `make` to compile the C code.
-3. `./example_1` to run the first example.
-4. `./example_2` to run the second example.
-5. `./example_3` to run the third example.